 The many advantages of delivering low-risk patients in a clinic only apply if the clinic is supported by a level 1 or 2 hospital.
-The community will not accept care given at a maternal-care clinic if rapid and safe transfer is not available when patients develop complications.
+The community will not accept care given at a perinatal-care clinic if rapid and safe transfer is not available when patients develop complications.

 Many low-risk patients can be safely delivered at home.
 However, many homes do not have good lighting, clean water, a toilet and adequate space for a safe delivery.
 In addition, many homes are far from the hospital or clinic should problems occur with the mother or infant.
-In these circumstances it is far safer for the patient to deliver at a maternal-care clinic with a delivery facility where staff and equipment are available to deal with most perinatal complications.
-Midwives working in maternal-care clinics also provide other services to the community, e.g. family planning.
+In these circumstances it is far safer for the patient to deliver at a perinatal-care clinic with a delivery facility where staff and equipment are available to deal with most perinatal complications.
+Midwives working in perinatal-care clinics also provide other services to the community, e.g. family planning.

 If patients are delivered at a clinic and then discharged home after an average of six hours, many of the benefits of being close to the family and home surroundings can still be enjoyed.